intrig/ict/README.md

 **ict** is a small set of openly available reusable components originally developed and used by Intrig for its next-generation message decoding engine.
 They are a result of countless hours of programming missteps, restarts, and refactoring.
-The header files contain the complete implementation so you will not need to compile any source files.
-**ict** is released under the MIT license allowing you to include it in your proprietary software.

 The goal of **ict** is to provide useful independent components with a natural, simple interface enabling you to concentrate on your task at hand, not wrestle with the tools you are using.
 The only dependency is the standard template library.

+The header files contain the complete implementation so you will not need to compile any source files.  **ict** is released under the MIT license allowing you to include it in your open and proprietary software.

 Initially, two components are available, with more to come: `ict::bitstring` and `ict::multivector`.
 Below is a brief description and links to their respective documentation.